 Will this be helpful?

-Definitely, we believe insurers want to pay justified claims without delay and to deny unjustified claims without delay.
-Our AOI report is prompt, reasonable and reliable, and reproducible.
+Definitely, as we believe insurers want to pay justified claims without delay and to deny unjustified claims without delay.
+Our AOI report is prompt, reasonable, reliable, and reproducible.

 Is our method supported by scientific data?